mattwithrow/sandhill/MY_ACCOUNT_FEATURES.md

 4. User is signed in automatically after successful registration

 ### Sign In Process
-1. User can enter either username or email in the login field
+1. User enters their email address in the login field
 2. Password authentication
 3. Seamless transition to authenticated state